-However, with secondary glazing, you can add a new window to go in front of your old one.
-Because of this, it protects your old window’s appearance and performance, working with it to create a window that performs better than double glazing.
+Secondary glazing means adding a new window that goes in front of your old one.
+It thereby protects your old window’s appearance and performance, working with it to create a window that performs better than double glazing.
 And, as you won’t need to take your old window out, it can be easier to fit – even on your own!
+See tips below.

 You could fit secondary glazing by yourself if you have some DIY experience.
 With some companies, you can choose a ‘supply-only’ option, meaning you’ll get the windows without paying for the installation, reducing the overall cost.
 Once you have the secondary glazing panels though, you’ll need some more tools to get ready to fit it.